AxTheB/Growduino-firmware/README.md

     - "<": Lesser than. "on_value":"<100" on temp readings will resolve as true when temperature falls bellow 10C.
 Parameter is raw sensor reading
     - ">": Greater than.
 Opposite to "<".
     - "T": resolves true when the output was off for more than parameter minutes, switches off after off_value minutes has passed.
 See example 2.
- - Importance is noted by "!" at end, and means that this condition is critical, if true it skips any other triggers relating to this output
+ - Importance is noted by "!" at end, and means that this condition is critical, if off condition is true it disables that output until on condition is met
  - sensors are (indexed from zero):
     - humidity
     - temperature